madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 Customer order frequency is broadly spread rather than concentrated at either extreme.
 Only 5.54% of customers are one-time buyers, while nearly a third (30.90%) have placed 10+ orders, the single largest band, representing a genuinely loyal core.
 Frequency dips notably in the 7-10 order range, suggesting a possible drop-off point before customers either churn early or become true regulars.
 Combined with the earlier finding that repeat customers drive about 27x more revenue than one-time buyers, this indicates the business has a healthy retention engine, and the real opportunity is converting light repeat buyers (2-6 orders) into the loyal 10+ order segment.

+**Suggestion:**
+Design a targeted campaign for customers in the 2-6 order range to push them toward the 10+ order loyalty tier, since this middle segment represents the clearest volume opportunity for improving retention.

 ### Section 3: Seller & Marketplace Performance

 #### Q10: Which sellers generate the most revenue, and how concentrated is the marketplace?